DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/RBb test.md

 # Ruggieri-Bellin binomial test
-The RBb test splits the genome in 10 Fst intervals (increasing by 0.1), than calculate an expected probability to find a unique ATAC peak in each interval (using average of 1000 random sampling), and then perform a binomial test for each intervals using the empirical number of unique ATAC-peak as “number of successes”, the total number of ATAC peaks in that Fst interval as “number of trials” and the expected probability as “hypothesized probability of success”.
-The test outputs a p values for each test (null hypothesis “greater”) that then are adjusted using bonferroni correction. the following picture tries to summarize the previous, rather wordy explanation.
+The RBb test splits the genome into 10 Fst intervals (increasing by 0.1), then calculates an expected probability to find a unique ATAC peak in each interval (using the average of 1000 random sampling), and then performs a binomial test for each interval using the empirical number of unique ATAC-peak as “number of successes”, the total number of ATAC peaks in that Fst interval as “number of trials” and the expected probability as “hypothesized probability of success”.
+The test outputs a p value for each test (null hypothesis “greater”) that then are adjusted using holm correction. the following picture tries to summarize the previous, rather wordy explanation.
 ![image](https://github.com/DNAcastigator/summer-project/assets/47642926/a83005c1-ac3f-4231-872d-f297ce2b8404)

-the function that calculate it takes as input 1) the genomewide ATAC-seq frequency distribution for the two population studied (caluclated with another custom function, reported later); 2) the position of the unique ATAC-seq for the two population studied; 3) the position of all the ATAC peaks identified in the two poulation:
+the function that calculates it takes as input 1) the genomewide fst intervals distribution for the two populations studied (calculated with another custom function, reported later); 2) the position of the unique ATAC-seq for the two population studied; 3) the position of all the ATAC peaks identified in the two populations:
 ```R
 Fst.stat=function(fsts,position,total_pos,n,totplot){